-One of my fundamental motivations for this blog is to urge people to cultivate an open mind.
+One of my basic motivations for this blog is to urge people to cultivate an open mind.
 That requires that we be skeptical of what we believe, and that we be tolerant of others who question what we believe.
 We should not be overly confident about what we know.

 Or more precisely, what we think we know.

 I also noted that the American Founders would be wildly disoriented by modern technology.
 If they would find modern technology dizzying, just imagine what they would think of modern religion, government and lifestyles.

 Some people point to just those Founders and their views, to argue that we have gone too far.
 But how far is ‘too’ far?
 Because I don’t think there are many today would give up what we have, and go back to live in 1776.
 First, we would not give up our luxuries; and like it or not, our ability to innovate and create new solutions seems to be connected to a relaxation of the rigidity of 18th century society.
 Second, not even the severest critic of modern government would sacrifice our roads, the protections of a standing military, strict government overview of drugs, the advances that NASA has provided us, nor other governmental ‘oddities’ as the Internet.

 Certainly you wouldn’t: without the Internet, you wouldn’t be reading this scintillating blog.

 Either way, the Founders never envisioned government taking on any of these new tasks.
 So if our kids are smarter than we are, they are going to go in directions that we might not approve of.
 Americans have certainly gone many places that would shock the Founders.